traustid/neo4j-indie-music/README.md

 ]
 ```

-Before going further I had to clean the data.
+Before going further I had to clean the data a bit.
 For example: The Silver Mt.
 Zion goes by othen names like The Silver Mt.
 Zion Memorial Orchestra & Tra-La-La Band.
-To make sure that they only get one entity I simply uses find & replace in a text editor to normalize the name.
-I also looked for other things, for example text like "(singer)" attached to a persons name and removed those.
+To make sure that they only got one entity I simply used find & replace in a text editor to normalize the name.
+I also looked for other things, for example text like "(singer)" which sometimes was attached to a persons name and removed those.
 Will Oldham also appeared in some cases as a band instead of a person.
 This cleaning took only few minutes.

+## Saving the Data
-There are many ways of saving this data to a file, the way I did was to extent the `console` object in Google Chrome with a `save` method as introduced [here](http://bgrins.github.io/devtools-snippets/#console-save).
+There are many ways of saving this data from the `localStorage` object to a file, the way I did was to extent the `console` object in Google Chrome with a `save` method as introduced [here](http://bgrins.github.io/devtools-snippets/#console-save).
 Now I could write `console.save(JSON.parse(localStorage.getItem('wikipedia_music_data')))` in the console to save my data to a file.

 ## Importing Data to Neo4j
 Neo4j is a graph database specially built to handle and visualize network data, so it was the perfect tool for the job.
-So to being able to test you must first install Neo4j and create an empty database for our data.
+To be able to test you must first download and install Neo4j and create an empty database for our data.

 Since we have the same names appearing over and over in our data, we want to make sure that each name can only be stored once.
 If we were to work with much bigger data we might have a problem with persons having the same name but given that this dataset is quite small I didn't consider this to be a problem.
 To ensure that each name can only be stored once we need to create a constraint using Cypher in the Neo4j browser: